 Many of the machine learning models have hyperparameters, i.e., configurations of the model that we decide before training a model.
-For example, the number of hidden states in a Gaussian Mixture Hidden Markov Model, the number of trees in a random forest, or the number of neurons in each layer of a neural networks.
+For example, the number of mixer layers in a TS Mixer, the number of trees in a random forest, or the number of neurons in each layer of a neural networks.

 Grid search lists all the combinations of the paramters and train model for each to find the best.
-Take Gaussian Mixture HMM for example.
-It has paramters to set such as the number of hidden states, the number of Gaussian components in the mixture model for each state, and the number of iterations for training the model.
+Take LSTM as example.
+It has paramters to set such as the number of hidden states and the number of layers.
 Let's say we have the following paramters to try.

 Instead of blindly testing all combinations, we can use advanced algorithms like Bayesian optimization.
 The idea is that as we observe more of model performances, we become more confident about the performance around those observations.
 Using a method like Gaussian Process, we can make a prediction of the model performance at different parameter values.
 Confidence around the known data points will be narrow while it would be wider at unexplored areas.